HomeLatest NewsOpinionStrong cloud strategy must for mitigating business continuity risk

 Achieving True Sustainability

-With the rising importance of ESG and focus on sustainability, enterprises increasingly require their IT infrastructure to be green and able to support their sustainability initiatives.
+With the rising importance of and focus on sustainability, enterprises increasingly require their IT infrastructure to be green and able to support their sustainability initiatives.

-Creating greener value chains and solutions that can drive sustainable outcomes, including efficiency with their cloud and on-prem infrastructure will be crucial.
+Creating greener value chains and solutions that can drive sustainable outcomes, including energy efficiency with their cloud and on-prem infrastructure will be crucial.
 This is in addition to providing improved methods for data categorization that enables buyers to look across their entire data estates and tier data, which is particularly effective in the cloud.
-For instance, if 68% of your data is used once and then never used again, moving the unused data to the cloud, where it can be tiered and moved to cold storage, can reduce your data's carbon footprint and contribute to a better planet.
+For instance, if 68% of your data is used once and then never used again, moving the unused data to the cloud, where it can be tiered and moved to cold storage, can reduce your data’s carbon footprint and contribute to a better planet.

 Businesses must look at helping customers minimize their carbon footprint by moving on-prem storage to inherently greener public clouds.
 Technology tools can be leveraged to audit consumption, locate waste, and automatically set guardrails to stop overprovisioning thereby helping reduce carbon emissions and cutting operational costs.